intelli4u/buildroot_support_extra/README.md

 # buildroot-external-wrapper

-The stuffs works as the wrapper to build with [buildroot] with [br-external] with the auxiliary scripts.
-The bash script `envsetup.sh` is the main entry to initialize the full buildroot build environment.
+The stuffs work as a wrapper to build with [buildroot] plus [br-external] and the auxiliary scripts.
+The `bash` script `envsetup.sh` is the main entry to initialize the full buildroot build environment.

 Like [Android], the script can be `sourced` to load all supported functions,